wayfair-archive/awesome-learning/content/lessons/promises/intro-to-promises.md

       - value: promise3
       correctChoices:
       - 1
-      explanation: As 'p2' resolves first with a value of 'two', that is what Promise.race will resolve with.
+      explanation: promise1 is missing a 'new' keyword, and promise3 is missing a function within the contents of the Promise to actually execute.
       type: radio
 ---